babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 `service injective.evm.v1beta1.Msg does not have cosmos.msg.v1.service proto annotation`, which is expected and can be ignored.

-### Step 2: Add key for the Babylon account
+### 4.2.
+Add key for the Babylon account

 The keyring is kept in the local storage of the finality provider daemon.
 The key associates a Babylon account with the finality provider to receive BTC delegation rewards.

-Use the following command to add the Babylonkey for your finality provider:
+Use the following command to add the Babylon key for your finality provider:

 ```shell
 fpd keys add --keyname <key-name> --keyring-backend test --home <path>